Epigeal germination: Epigeal germination

 Epigeal germination implies that the cotyledons are pushed above ground.
 The hypocotyl elongates while the epicotyl remains the same in length.
 In this way, the hypocotyl pushes the cotyledon upward.

-Normally, the cotyledon itself contains very little nutrients in plants that show this kind of germination.
+Normally, the cotyledon itself contains very few nutrients in plants that show this kind of germination.
 Instead, the first leaflets are already folded up inside it, and photosynthesis starts to take place in it rather quickly.